PaoloSarti/AStarSearch.jl/README.md

 This package was inspired by [this](https://www.npmjs.com/package/a-star) JavaScript package for its generic implementation

 ## Installation
-In the Julia Pkg REPL, type: `add https://github.com/PaoloSarti/AStarSearch.jl`
+In the Julia Pkg REPL, type: `add AStarSearch`

 ## Usage